Fire Rescue Victoria: Fire District Review Panel

 The FRV Act establishes a three-member Fire District Review Panel required to report at least every four years, or on the request of the Minister, on whether the boundaries Fire Rescue Victoria Fire District should be altered to provide for appropriate emergency services coverage.
 Members of the Review Panel are required to have expertise in fire and emergency services policy, but must not be current members of a Victorian fire service, firefighters' union or volunteers' association.

 The final decision on whether to alter the FRV Fire District boundaries is that of the Minister.
 However, any recommendations of the Review Panel must be made publicly available by both FRV and CFA, regardless of whether they are accepted.

 The Fire District Review Panel mechanism was initially recommended by the Royal Commission into the 2009 bushfires.
 It is intended to provide an objective, independent decision-making process for determining where professional and volunteer firefighters operate, in order to alleviate some of the tensions which led to the formation of FRV.
 However, the initial FRV Fire District was not subject to the Review Panel process.

 Structure

-The Fire Rescue Commissioner is supported by six Deputy Commissioners and a Deputy Secretary.
+The Fire Rescue Commissioner is supported by five Deputy Commissioners and a Deputy Secretary.
 One Deputy Commissioner is attached to the Office of the Fire Rescue Commissioner.
 Two operational regions, North & West and South, East & Central, are led by Deputy Commissioners.
-Three further Deputy Commissioners are assigned to the portfolios of Fire Safety, Strategy and Operational Training.
+Two further Deputy Commissioners are assigned to the portfolios of Strategy, Community Safety and Operational Training.
 The Deputy Secretary leads non-operational and corporate services.

 Each of the North & West and South, East & Central regions are further divided into five districts, as follows: